ManideepBangaru/ManideepBangaru/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Frontend development
 - 💞️ I’m looking to collaborate on building intelligent applications
-- 📫 How to reach me https://www.linkedin.com/in/manideepbangaru/
+- 📫 How to reach me <a href="https://www.linkedin.com/in/manideepbangaru/"> Linkedin </a>
 - 👨🏻‍💻 My <a href="https://www.rapidaccelerate.com" target="_blank"> Website </a>
 <!---
 ManideepBangaru/ManideepBangaru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.